 In 2021, based on the UN Guiding Principles on Business and Human Rights and the OECD Due Diligence Guidance for Responsible Business Conduct, Canon implemented human rights risk assessments throughout the entire Group.
 RBA's human rights country/region risk index has been used as the basis of the risk assessment program.

-Each Canon division and Group company worked within the framework set by the Risk Management Committee to identify and evaluate the potential negative human rights impacts in their respective business activities, including the supply chain.
+In 2022, each Canon division and Group company continued to work within the framework set by the Risk Management Committee to identify and evaluate the potential negative human rights impacts in their respective business activities, including the supply chain.